Configuration of heating and water meters (MBus)

 Edit the meter with the following parameters:

 • Gateway: Select the gateway to which the meters are connected.
-See under EQUIPMENT > Communication.
+See under EQUIPEMENT > Communication.

 • Model: generic_mbus